-THE BONDS HAVE NOT BEEN DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS.
+THE BONDS WILL NOT BE DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS.

-\$13,760,000 CITY OF ARLINGTON, TEXAS (Tarrant County, Texas) Water and Wastewater System Revenue Refunding Bonds, Series 2009
+\$21,515,000 CITY OF ARLINGTON, TEXAS

+(Tarrant County, Texas) Water and Wastewater System Revenue and Refunding Bonds, Series 2010

-Dated: April 15, 2009 Due: June 1, as shown on inside of cover page
+Dated: June 15, 2010 Due: June 1, as shown on inside of cover page

-PAYMENT TERMS...Interest on the \$13,760,000 City of Arlington, Texas, Water and Wastewater System Revenue Refunding Bonds, Series 2009 (the "Bonds") will accrue from April 15, 2009 (the "Dated Date") and will be payable on June 1 and December 1 of each year commencing December 1, 2009 until maturity, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+PAYMENT TERMS...Interest on the \$21,515,000 City of Arlington, Texas, Water and Wastewater System Revenue and Refunding Bonds, Series 2010 (the "Bonds") will accrue from June 15, 2010 (the "Dated Date") and will be payable on June 1 and December 1 of each year commencing December 1, 2010 until maturity or prior redemption, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The definitive Bonds will be initially registered and delivered only to Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC") pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof within a maturity.
 No physical delivery of the Bonds will be made to the owners thereof.
 Principal of and interest on the Bonds, will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the Beneficial Owners of the Bonds.
 See "THE BONDS - Book-Entry-Only System" herein.
-The initial Paying Agent/Registrar is Wells Fargo Bank, N.A., Austin, Texas (see "THE BONDS - Paying Agent/Registrar").
+The initial Paying Agent/Registrar is Wells Fargo Bank N.A., Austin, Texas (see "THE BONDS - Paying Agent/Registrar").

 AUTHORITY FOR ISSUANCE...The Bonds are issued as special obligations of the City of Arlington, Texas (the "City"), issued on parity with the currently Outstanding Bonds (as hereinafter defined).
-The Bonds are being issued pursuant to the general laws of the State of Texas, particularly, Chapter 1207, Texas Government Code, as amended, Article XIII, Section 1 of the City's Home Rule Charter and an ordinance (the "Bond Ordinance") passed by the City Council, in which the City Council delegated to certain City officials authority to complete the sale of the Bonds through the execution of a "Pricing Certificate" (the Bond Ordinance and Pricing Certificate are jointly referred to as the "Ordinance").
-The Bonds and are special obligations of the City, and together with the Outstanding Bonds and any Additional Bonds, are payable, both as to principal and interest, solely from and secured by a first lien on and pledge of the Net Revenues (as defined in the Bond Ordinance) of the Water and Wastewater System (the "System").
+The Bonds are being issued pursuant to the general laws of the State of Texas, particularly Chapters 1207 and 1502, Texas Government Code, as amended, Article XIII, Section 1 of the City's Home Rule Charter and an ordinance passed by the City Council (the "Ordinance").
+The Bonds are special obligations of the City, and together with the Outstanding Bonds and any Additional Bonds, are payable, both as to principal and interest, solely from and secured by a first lien on and pledge of the Net Revenues (as defined in the Ordinance) of the Water and Wastewater System (the "System").
 The Bonds shall not be a charge upon any other income or revenues of the City and shall never constitute an indebtedness or pledge of the general credit or taxing powers of the City.
 The Ordinance does not create any lien or mortgage on the System and any judgment against the City may not be enforced by the levy and execution against the property owned by the City.

 PURPOSE...
-Proceeds from the sale of the Bonds will be used (i) to refund a portion of the City's outstanding water and wastewater system revenue debt (the "Refunded Bonds") described in Schedule I to achieve debt service savings; and (ii) to pay costs of issuance associated with the sale of the Bonds.
+The proceeds from the sale of the Bonds are being used to provide funds to (i) improve and extend the System; (ii) refund a portion of the City's outstanding water and wastewater system revenue debt (the "Refunded Bonds") described in Schedule I to achieve debt service savings; and (iii) to pay costs of issuance associated with the sale of the Bonds.